Educational stage: India

 The central and main state boards uniformly follow the "10+2+3" pattern of education.
-In this pattern, study of 10 years is done in schools and 2 years in Junior colleges, and then 3 years of graduation for a bachelor's degree.
-The first 10 years is further subdivided into 4 years of primary education, 6 years of High School followed by 2 years of Junior colleges.
+In this pattern, study of ten years is done in schools and two years in Junior colleges, and then three years of graduation for a bachelor's degree.
+The first ten years are further subdivided into four years of primary education followed by six years of High School.
 This pattern originated from the recommendation of the Education Commission of 1964–66.